MrFarhanAli/MrFarhanAli.github.io/README.md

-##Welcome to Farhan's Github
+#Welcome to Farhan's Github

-#Please visit my github pages site at
+###Please visit my github pages site at:

-farhansRepo
+- farhansRepo.github.io

+###You will more information about my repositories.